TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/StoringChanges/Index.rst

    with a rewritten dependency resolver.

-Before TYPO3 CMS 6.0, it is also possible to use the the "priority" property in the :code:`ext_emconf.php` file can help (a "bottom" extension will load last, but its exact loading order may vary if there are several "bottom"-priority extensions).
+Before TYPO3 CMS 6.0, it is also possible to use the the "priority" property in the :file:`ext_emconf.php` file can help (a "bottom" extension will load last, but its exact loading order may vary if there are several "bottom"-priority extensions).